BlockScope/blockscope/www-hakyll/posts/2021-08-15-unison-geodetics.rst

 tags: unison, build
 ---

-Unison interests me.
-I gave it a go solving the direct and indirect problems of geodesy.
+Unison_ interests me.
+I have it a go solving the direct and indirect problems of geodesy.

 The Direct or Forward Problem